BitcoinDesign/Guide/guide/getting-started/hardware.md

    height = 400
 %}

-Many users back up their wallet using metal plates that have their recovery phrase etched into them.
-This protects the recovery phrase from physical destruction from fire and water.
+Many users back up their wallet using stainless steel metal plates that have their recovery phrase etched into them.
+This protects the recovery phrase from [various forms](https://blog.lopp.net/metal-bitcoin-seed-storage-stress-test-iv/) of physical destruction.
 [Seedplate](https://seedplate.com/) is an example of such a product.

-A simpler option is writing your recovery phrase on a piece of paper.
+A simpler option is writing a recovery phrase on a piece of paper.
 Paper can be easily destroyed compared to steel, making this option less secure.

 Some applications, such as [Muun](https://blog.muun.com/why-not-just-a-mnemonic/) have users print out encrypted PDF backups that contain all the required recovery data, not just the recovery phrase.

 See [bitcoin backups]({{ '/guide/private-key-management/backups/' | relative_url }}) for more details.

-## Hardware wallets
+## External signers

+_Also known as external signers_

 You may already be familiar with physical security keys from your bank or work.
 They are small devices with built-in authentication that control and secure access to a device or service.
 Security keys are not connected to the Internet (air-gapped) or any other network, so they are difficult to tamper with.